 Step by step

-- Once you’re at the water’s edge, look into the water first.
-This will give you a moment to see what it is you may catch, how it moves and where it hides!
+- Once you’re at the water’s edge, firstly stand still to look into the water and listen for movement in or around it.
+This will give you a moment to appreciate the pond environment as a whole and spot tiny creatures you may catch, notice how they move and where they hide!

-- After a few loops gently lift it out, and place inside out in the water in your tray.
+- After a few loops gently lift out the net, place it in the water in your tray and turn it inside out, dipping the mesh into the water.
 The catch is then ready to be observed.

-- Use the pond ID sheet to find out what animals you've caught.
+- Use the pond ID sheet to work out what animals you've caught.

-- When you've finished dipping, carefully pour the content of your tray back into the pond and give the tray and net a gentle rinse.
+- When you've finished dipping, carefully lower your tray nearer to the water surface and pour the contents of your tray back into the pond, then give the tray and net a gentle rinse to make sure all the creatures are back in the pond.
 If you're planning to use your net in a different pond, get a grown-up to soak it in fresh, hot water to avoid transferring any nasties from pond to pond.

 Completing the activity